-\ This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.

-The current simple average bound tariff rate for non-agricultural products is high at 34.5%.
+The current simple average bound tariff rate for non-agricultural products is high at 34.6%.

 Since fiscal year 2003, the Government of India has continued to implement reductions of the basic tariff rate, setting forth the objectives of (1) reducing the basic tariff rate (applied tariff rate) to the ASEAN level, and (2) shifting to a tariff system that applies a 10% tariff to finished products and a 5%-7.5% tariff to raw materials and parts.
 The government implemented a tariff reduction on specific capital goods and some parts and raw materials in January 2007, and reduced the basic tariff rate on automobile parts, electrical parts and machinery parts to 7.5%.
 In addition, in March 2007, the government reduced the maximum basic tariff rate on essentially all bound items excluding agricultural products from 12.5% to 10%, in principle.
-Through these series of measures, India appears to have achieved most of its objectives, with the exception of tariffs on some parts and raw materials, and can be evaluated to a certain degree as promoting free trade.

-On the other hand, the binding coverage for non-agricultural products is 70.5%.
-Unbound items with high tariffs include passenger cars (average applied tariff rate: 60%) and clothing (average applied tariff rate: 10%).
+On the other hand, the bound rate for non-agricultural products is 70.5% and unbound items include high-tariff items such as passenger cars (average applied tariff rate of 60%), motorcycles (average applied tariff rate of 100%) and clothing (average applied tariff rate of 10%).
 Given these rates, there appears to be significant room for improvement.